lingtorp/blog/_posts/2019-04-13-Tile-based-level-representation-in-Unity.md

 **Note:** In Unity you need to mark the textures as *Read/Write Enable* in order to actually read the pixels.

 Here is where the glue code needs to be written that actually reads the pixels from the textures and instantiates the prefabs.
-This is very game specific but in Socani I simply lookup the pixels color and then add a reference to the matching prefab in a Dictionary where Vector2's are mapped to lists of Tiles.
+This is very game specific but in Socani I simply look up the pixels color and then add a reference to the matching prefab in a Dictionary where Vector2's are mapped to lists of Tiles.
 The prefabs are instantiated by the caller to the level loading function due to things like scaling the level and so on.

 ```cs
   // Loads the tile layers in to a Dictionary with the tile position as key and a list of tiles as the value